shazilkp/rsa-simple/README.md

 ![Language](https://img.shields.io/badge/language-C-blue)

-A command-line RSA tool written in C, using a **custom-built multiple-precision arithmetic (BigInt)** library.
+A command-line RSA tool written in C, using a **custom-built arbitrary-precision arithmetic (BigInt)** library.
 The RSA implementation is based on the original RSA paper.

 ---
 ## Disclaimer